lonnieezell/Bonfire/bonfire/docs/coding_conventions.md

     }

 ### Comment as Needed
+Documentation of files, classes, methods/functions, and properties/variables should follow the [proposed PSR-5 PHPDoc standards](https://github.com/phpDocumentor/fig-standards/blob/master/proposed/phpdoc.md).

-Comments should be used as frequently as needed, but not overdone.
+Additional comments should be used as frequently as needed, but not overdone.
 If your variable names and method names are descriptive then your code will be understandable without a lot of comments.

 This doesn’t mean don’t comment at all.
 That’s even worse.

-Use comments to
+Use comments to:

 - Describe why you are doing something (not how - that’s what the code is for)
 - Separate the logic into self-contained chunks to make finding your place easier.